cloudfoundry/cf-acceptance-tests/README.md

 * `services`: This suite tests various features related to services, e.g. registering a service broker via the service broker API.
 Some of these tests exercise special integrations, such as Single Sign-On authentication; you may wish to run some tests in this package but selectively skip others if you haven't configured the required integrations.
 Consult the [ginkgo spec runner](http://onsi.github.io/ginkgo/#the-spec-runner) documention to see how to use the `--skip` and `--focus` flags.

+* `ssh`: This suite tests our ability to communicate with Diego apps via ssh, scp, and sftp.

 * `v3`: This suite contains tests for the next-generation v3 Cloud Controller API.
 As of this writing, the v3 API is not officially supported.